-Meeting the Financial Requirement
+Financial Requirement Overview

 The financial requirement is a core part of your UK Spouse/Partner visa application.
 The Home Office must be satisfied that you can support yourselves in the UK without relying on public funds.

-To meet this requirement, you must demonstrate that you have a gross annual income or sufficient savings that meet the current threshold (generally ÂŁ29,000 for new applicants).
+To meet this requirement, you must demonstrate that you have a gross annual income or sufficient savings that meet the current threshold (generally £29,000 for new applicants).

-Understanding the Categories
+Understanding the categories

-The Home Office categorizes income into seven distinct types (A through G), each with specific evidentiary rules.
+The Home Office categorises income into seven distinct types (A through G), each with specific evidentiary rules.
 You can use one category alone or, in certain cases, combine them to reach the required threshold.

 | Category | Description |